calbertts/nodespring/README.md

 # NodeSpring

-NodeSpring is a framework to create NodeJS applications using common patterns used in other programming languages and frameworks like Java and Spring.
+NodeSpring is a framework to create NodeJS applications using common patterns used in other programming languages like Java and frameworks like Spring.

 ```bash
 npm install nodespring